kudashevs/laravel-share-buttons/README.md

 ### Share buttons section

-Each social media share button has its individual configuration settings.
+Each social media share button has its own individual configuration settings.
 ```
 'url' => 'value'                # A share button URL template (used to form a button's URL)
 'text' => 'value'               # A default text for the title (used when the page title is empty)